open-sauced/docs/docs/features/repo-pages.md

 - "Repository stars"
 ---

-Repository pages allow you to view specific information (forks and stars) about a repository hosted on GitHub.
+Repository pages allow you to view specific information about a repository hosted on GitHub.

+Repository Pages provides a detailed visual and analytical representation of open source projects hosted on GitHub.
+These pages are designed to help you gain insights into various aspects of project activity, health, and community engagement.

 ## Accessing a Repository Page